zbirobin/Deep_Learning_Project_2/README.md

 _by Jalel Zgonda, Jonathan Labhard, Robin Zbinden_

-The goal of this project is to design a simple Mini Deep Learning framework and try it on a simple dataset.
+The goal of this project is to design a mini "deep learning framework" using only pytorch's tensor operations and the standard math library.
+More about this project can be read in the report.pdf file.

 ## Usage